Skip to content

 get scene(): Scene

 The scene this entity belongs to.
-Throws if the entity is not attached to a scene — which in practice only happens before scene.spawn / addChild wires it up, or after destroy() tears it down.
-Inside lifecycle methods (setup, component onAdd, update, etc.) this is always safe to access.
+Throws if the entity is not attached to a scene — which in practice only happens before scene.spawn / addChild wires it up, or after the entity is destroyed (end-of-frame flush after destroy(), or scene teardown on exit).
+Inside lifecycle methods (setup, component onAdd, update, and component onDestroy during destruction) this is always safe to access.

 For the rare case where you genuinely need to inspect whether an entity has a scene (e.g. defensive code in systems iterating a query result), use tryScene instead.